What are the options for parents and first-time buyers?

 But what about those families who would like to help their children buy a first home, but don’t have savings they can afford to lend?

 The good news is that mortgage lenders are increasingly recognising this niche in the market by designing products aimed at parents and grandparents who aren’t able to simply hand over a chunk of cash for the deposit.

-You will need to have a decent chunk of equity in the property – 25 per cent is a standard minimum requirement – on which their children’s lender will put a charge.
-If the children keep up with their repayments, there’s nothing for the parents or grandparents to pay.
+You will need to own a decent amount of your property – 25% is a standard minimum requirement – on which your children’s lender will put a charge.
+If your children keep up with their repayments, there’s nothing for the you to pay.